andrewsolis/cs401/docs/unit05/overview.rst

 In this unit, we will be introduced to Application Programming Interfaces (APIs).
-This introduction will form the foundation of our ultimate goal to create large, complex, Python-based applications that are accessible through the web.
-The particular Python web framework we will be working with most is called Flask.
+This introduction will form the foundation of our ultimate goal to create large, complex, web-based software application.
+The particular web framework we will be working with most is called Flask.

 .. toctree::
    :maxdepth: 1